Teaching models to write kernels; dataset, training, and honest results

 return s

-after cleaning i deduplicated exactly. compute a SHA‑1 hash over the string formed by normalize(prompt) ||| normalize(completion) and drop exact matches. exact duplicates skew metrics and give the model false confidence. once exact duplicates are removed, run a leakage filter using Jaccard word overlap and flag pairs with overlap greater than or equal to 0.8 for manual review. that catches cases where the prompt already contains most of the answer.
+after cleaning i deduplicated exactly. compute a SHA‑1 hash over normalize(prompt) ||| normalize(completion) and drop exact matches. then run a leakage filter using Jaccard word overlap and flag pairs with overlap ≥ 0.8 for manual review.

 from transformers import BitsAndBytesConfig